swiss-seismological-service/scrtdd/README.md

                                         events will be discarded.
 ```

+### 1.6 Periodic update of the multi-event relocation

+For real-time monitoring it is useful to periodically update the multi-event relocation, so that the news events are continuously included in the double-difference inversion.
+This is not only useful for keeping track of what is happing in a region, but it is crucial for real-time relocation, where new origins are relocated using a background catalog: the more update the background catalog is, the bettter the results.

+For this purpose it might come in handy [this script](/data/scripts/generate-catalog.sh), that can be easily adapted to the specific use case.

 ## 2. Real-time single-event relocation

 In real-time processing `scrtdd` relocates new origins, one a time as they occur, against a background catalog of high quality events.
 Those high quality events can be generate via multi-event relocation, which has already been coverred in the previous sections.